sebajara/dataincubator_challenge/section2/README.md

 code).
-2. It is possible to speed up counting paths by recursively multiplying the frequency of equivalent positions found on each step by the number of paths spawning from that step.
+2. It is possible to speed up counting paths by recursively multiplying the frequency of equivalent positions found on each step by the number of paths spawning from each position.
 3. It is possible to speed up computation by saving in memory the result of recursive steps and retrieving the answer when those points are encountered later (memoization).
-4. To know the distribution over the whole grid is sufficient to compute only representatives of each equivalent-class and know their frequency over the grid.
+4. To know the distribution over the whole grid is sufficient to compute only the number of paths for one representative of each equivalent-class, and the number of elements of each class.